How to Stop Sounding Like a Robot When You Speak Chinese

 Mastering the Art of Natural Chinese Speech || How Sound Less Automated and More Awesome

-A big challenge for Chinese learners is being able to pronounce tones properly in away that doesn’t sound robotic.
+A big challenge for Chinese learners is pronouncing tones properly in a way that doesn’t sound robotic.

 Lex the Lion